-On December 12, 2018, the Company adopted the Aura Biosciences, Inc. 2018 Equity Incentive Plan (the "2018 Plan").
+On December 12, 2018, the Company adopted the Aura Biosciences, Inc. 2018 Equity Incentive Plan, or the 2018 Plan.
 The 2018 Plan will expire in 2028.
-Under the 2018 Plan, Aura may grant incentive stock options, non-qualified stock options, restricted and unrestricted stock awards and stock right.
-The Board of Directors (the "Board") has determined not to make any further awards under the 2018 Plan as of November 2, 2021.
+Under the 2018 Plan, Aura may grant incentive stock options, non-qualified stock options, restricted and unrestricted stock awards and stock rights.
+The Board of Directors, or the Board, has determined not to make any further awards under the 2018 Plan as of November 2, 2021.
 However, the 2018 Plan will continue to govern outstanding equity awards granted thereunder.